 - The date the tax in question was assessed by the IRS

-In plain language, the bankruptcy discharge of a personal income tax liability is primarily governed by the lapse of different time periods from the tax return due date, the actual return filing date and the tax assessment date, to the date of a taxpayer’s bankruptcy filing date.
+In plain language, the bankruptcy discharge of a personal income tax liability is primarily governed by the lapse of different time periods from the tax return due date, the actual return filing date and the tax assessment date — all to the date of a taxpayer’s bankruptcy filing date.
 These periods can be thought of as separate statutes of limitation periods that expire over different time frames.
-Once all of these time periods have expired, a tax liability will change from a nondischargeable “priority tax” into a “nonpriority tax” that, in most cases, will be dischargeable in a bankruptcy case.
-An income tax will be dischargeable (subject to certain bad conduct rules) if all of the foregoing time periods have expired.
+Once all of these time periods have expired, a tax liability will change from a nondischargeable “priority tax” into a “nonpriority tax” that in most cases will be dischargeable in a bankruptcy case.

 The Effect Of Tax Liens And Encumbrances